Expensify/expensify-common/README.md

 * Make sure you're using http://editorconfig.org/

 ## Testing your code while you are developing
-The best way to test your code while you are developing changes is to link this directory to your local copies of the Web-Expensify and Web-Secure repositories.
+The best way to test your code while you are developing changes is via `npm link`.

-`npm run grunt link` and `npm run grunt unlink` are your friends to automatically do so.
+1. Run `npm link` in the project root
+1. `cd` into the project directory that has a dependency on `expensify-common`
+1. Run `npm link expensify-common`

+Alternatively, you can edit files directly in a project's `node_modules` then apply those changes to this repository.